jes-sherborne/jquery-signature-panel-plugin/README.markdown

 * Chrome

 SignaturePanel has been tested with jQuery 1.4.4 and later.
 Earlier versions are likely to work as well but have not been tested.

+The optional server-side code to generate images has been tested in the following languages (note that many other versions--both earlier and later--are likely to work as well).:

+* Ruby 1.8.7
+* Python 2.7.1
+* PHP 5.3.6

 ## Getting Started